JSON-G/apache-conf-react-proxy/README.md

 <ul>
-<li>the /react-app should reside at htdocs and the create-react-app should be running at http://localhost:3000/</li>
+<li>the /react-app folder should reside at htdocs and the app should be running at http://localhost:3000/</li>
 <li>to access, simply go to localhost/react-app</li>
 </ul><br>

-<strong>After</strong> editing the Apache config file, need to explicitly write the code for the correct bundle.js<br>on the index.html file since the original bundle.js will result in 404<br>example: `<script src="http://localhost/react-app/static/js/bundle.js"></script>` (recommended to be placed after body tags)
+<strong>After</strong> editing the Apache config file, need to explicitly write the code for the correct bundle.js<br>on the index.html file since the original bundle.js will result in 404<br><br>example: `<script src="http://localhost/react-app/static/js/bundle.js"></script>` (recommended to be placed after body tags)